Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 She said she did not know what to do and that she was "devastated".

-She started to suggest that her son may have been entrapped, and as she did Jeff silently hoped she would stop, thinking "no, no, no, not with this crowd," and Maria said she was not trying to make excuses.
+She started to suggest that her son may have been entrapped, and as she did LaMore silently hoped she would stop, thinking "no, no, no, not with this crowd," and Taheb said she was not trying to make excuses.

 She tried to collect herself.
 She said she was a "good person."
 She said she was "lost".
-She said "I'm sorry," and when she was finished, Mickey asked if there were any questions.
+She said "I'm sorry", and when she was finished, Norris asked if there were any questions.

-Jeff looked around the living room.
+LaMore looked around the living room.
 It was quiet.
 No one said anything.
-He noticed a few people were trying not to cry, including Mickey, who stood up and thanked people for coming, deciding there was "nothing left to say".
+He noticed a few people were trying not to cry, including Norris, who stood up and thanked people for coming, deciding there was "nothing left to say".

 People began standing and heading toward the door.
-Maria gathered herself to leave.
-And in the moment of transition, Mickey watched a woman walk over to Maria and say something.
-He watched the woman give Maria a hug.
-He saw Jeff and Jamie come over and introduce themselves.
+Taheb gathered herself to leave.
+And in the moment of transition, Norris watched a woman walk over to Taheb and say something.
+He watched the woman give Taheb a hug.
+He saw the LaMores come over and introduce themselves.

-"If there's anything we can do," Jeff said.
+"If there's anything we can do," Jeff LaMore said.

-He saw Candace tell Maria how brave she thought she was, and soon there was an informal line of people forming to greet her, including George, who could tell that Maria was having trouble holding herself together.
+He saw Caldwell tell Taheb how brave she thought she was, and soon there was an informal line of people forming to greet her, including Biscan, who could tell that Taheb was having trouble holding herself together.

 When his turn came, he reminded her that they had met before, and that he had heard she might be a beautician, and that his late wife was a beautician, too.
-Then he reached out and held her hand, and he felt her squeeze it, and they stayed like that for a moment as more people said hello and lingered a while, eating the cookies and drinking the water they had left untouched until now.
+Then he reached out and held her hand, and he felt her squeeze it, and they stayed like that for a moment as more people said hello and lingered a while, eating the biscuits and drinking the water they had left untouched until now.

 A few months later, another message went out to the residents of Saddlebrook, this time in the form of a sign planted in the grass by the pool: "Pine Straw Day, 10am.
 Front Entrance.
 All help any time welcome!!"

-The annual spreading of the pine straw was a spring ritual in Saddlebrook, and on a Saturday morning in May, a dozen or so neighbours showed up including Mickey, Tom and Alice, George, Jeff and, for a while, Maria, who was still on the landscaping committee.
+The annual spreading of the pine straw was a spring ritual in Saddlebrook, and on a Saturday morning in May, a dozen or so neighbours showed up including Norris, the Evanses, Biscan, George, Jeff LaMore and, for a while, Taheb, who was still on the landscaping committee.

-It was an overcast day, and she and everyone else helped toss bales off the back of Mickey's truck.
+It was an overcast day, and she and everyone else helped toss bales off the back of Norris' truck.
 They pitchforked the pine straw around the snapdragons and verbena by the Saddlebrook sign.
-They fluffed it around the pool, and at this first community gathering since the meeting at Mickey's house, no one talked about what had happened.
+They fluffed it around the pool, and at this first community gathering since the meeting at Norris' house, no one talked about what had happened.

-Not Maria, whose son remained jailed without bond on a charge of attempting to damage and destroy a federal building "by means of fire and an explosive."
-Not Mickey, who did not have some speech prepared about how the true character of the neighbourhood had been revealed.
+Not Taheb, whose son remained jailed without bond on a charge of attempting to damage and destroy a federal building "by means of fire and an explosive".
+Not Taheb, who did not have some speech prepared about how the true character of the neighbourhood had been revealed.

 Privately, though, they'd all been thinking about how well things had gone.

-"There was nothing like 'get the f out of our neighborhood,' " Jeff LaMore said one afternoon, still amazed.
+"There was nothing like 'get the f out of our neighbourhood,' " Jeff LaMore said one afternoon, still amazed.

 "I was kind of shocked, knowing we live in a county that has that history."

-"Nothing came out negative," said George on another afternoon, sitting in his living room, doors open, enjoying a cross-breeze.
+"Nothing came out negative," said Biscan on another afternoon, sitting in his living room, doors open, enjoying a cross-breeze.

-"Honestly, I was proud of us," said Candace, heading to pick up her son from school on a day when the regular routines of suburban life had resumed in Saddlebrook, along with their continuing worries about the world beyond the front entrance.
+"Honestly, I was proud of us," said Caldwell, heading to pick up her son from school on a day when the regular routines of suburban life had resumed in Saddlebrook, along with their continuing worries about the world beyond the front entrance.

-"I think this neighbourhood is an anomaly," said Jeff one afternoon.
+"I think this neighbourhood is an anomaly," said LaMore one afternoon.

-"The whole world is in freakin' turmoil," was how Tom still saw things.
+"The whole world is in freakin' turmoil," was how Tom Evans still saw things.

-George imagined chaos sweeping the country in the coming years.
+Biscan imagined chaos sweeping the country in the coming years.

 "I don't see it being bullets," he said.
 "I see it being a mass uprising or something."